 Manual transmissions have a different component that acts in a similar manner as the neutral safety switch.
 This component is installed in the clutch of the vehicle and it prevents the engine from being started if the clutch pedal is not pressed.

 If you have a bad neutral safety switch, it could cause irreversible damage to your engine and/or transmission.
 That is why you need to recognize the symptoms of a bad neutral safety switch.
-Then you will know when to bring your vehicle to the mechanic so that they can replace your neutral safety switch with a new one.
+Then you will know when to bring your vehicle to a mechanic so that they can replace your faulty switch.

 1) No Crank When in Park